SLAMPAI/game_reasoning_arena/README.md

 This work was funded by the [Jülich Supercomputing Centre (JSC)](https://www.fz-juelich.de/en/ias/jsc).

-We are grateful for the support by the OpenSpiel developers: Marc Lanctot, John Schultz and Michale Kaisers
+We are grateful for the support by the OpenSpiel developers: Marc Lanctot, John Schultz and Michael Kaisers

 ___
 ## License